siberoloji/siberoloji.github.io/content/blog/2024-06-28-c-defining-a-pointer-and-changing-its-value.md

 url: /c-defining-a-pointer-and-changing-its-value/
 ---

-  In this example, we define a pointer and show how to view and change its value.</p>
+  In this example, we define a pointer and show how to view and change its value.

 <!-- wp:code -->